 The Southampton University

-because, just like those "Lost" Beatles tapes that the
+That's because, just like those "Lost" Beatles tapes

-BBC keep accidentally finding and dredging out every
+that the BBC keep accidentally finding and dredging out

-five years, and like the tape machine itself, they never
+every five years, and like the tape machine itself, they

 Preface

-membership, many things are lost in the mists of ancient
+turnover of membership, many things are lost in the

 1993, Roger Price did much work on the Radio